cdelker/ziaplot/docs/gui.rst

 Because Tkinter does not (yet) natively support SVG graphics, to use Ziaplot in a Tkinter user interface requires the `cairosvg` package to convert to PNG images.
 Tk's `PhotoImage` reads the PNG, which must be encoded in base-64.

-Note: cairosvg needs extra import hooks to work with PyInstaller.
-See `guitk.py` in the docs/examplegui folder for more information.

 .. code-block:: python

     import tkinter as tk